-John did it.
-He was the one who said, “You, who runs a food blog, can’t fry chicken for your son’s birthday?”
+John (hubby) did it.
+He was the one who said, "You, the woman with a food blog, can't fry battered chicken for your son's birthday?"

+That did it.
 I was determined not to be ruled by fear of fried chicken ever again.
-Even if it took several trial runs – I was going to get the hang of frying chicken!
+Even if it took several trial runs - I was going to get the hang of frying battered chicken!

 Actually, it was soooo much easier than I thought and the children loved the trial run!

-We have a turkey fryer (available from my affiliate, Waring Pro) that we use to fry foods like doughnuts and fish and it works great!
-Even though it is a “turkey” fryer, we have yet to fry a turkey!
-But, it is large enough to fry a dozen doughnuts at once -with our crew, that is important!
-Don’t worry though if you don’t have one, you can fry it in a skillet too.
+It is large enough to fry a dozen doughnuts at once - with our crew, that is important!
+Don't worry though if you don't have one, you can fry it in a skillet too.

 - 3 Tbsp salt